hexops/devlog/content/2021/increasing-my-contribution-to-zig-to-200-a-month.md

 Zig became the first open-source project I had _ever_ contributed to financially.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">And if none of the above convinces you, let me tell you the following: <a href="https://twitter.com/ziglang?ref_src=twsrc%5Etfw">@ziglang</a> is the first language I have felt strongly I should try and contribute to, and the ONLY open source project I have ever donated to.
-No other has been so compelling</p>&mdash; Stephen Gutekanst (@slimsag) <a href="https://twitter.com/slimsag/status/1319546299520200704?ref_src=twsrc%5Etfw">October 23, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+No other has been so compelling</p>&mdash; Emi Stein (@emidoots) <a href="https://twitter.com/emidoots/status/1319546299520200704?ref_src=twsrc%5Etfw">October 23, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Working in it